 There are many factors affecting car insurance that you can’t easily control, such as your age, years of driving experience and where you live.
 But if you’re serious about saving on your car insurance a few simple steps can save you plenty.
 1. Choose your car carefully The type of car you drive can make a huge difference to the cost of your car insurance.Read our full guide

-The Association of British Insurers says that standard social, domestic and pleasure car insurance will cover those who temporarily need to drive to work and would normally use public transport and there is no need to inform your insurance company of the change of use or to pay additional premiums.
+The Association of British Insurers said that standard social, domestic and pleasure car insurance would cover those who temporarily need to drive to work or for volunteer efforts until April 30.
+That exemption has now expired.

-Car insurance differs from other types of insurance because the minimum required by law (third party only insurance) is designed to protect others involved in an accident you might cause, rather than to protect you and your car.
+Car insurance is required by law (you have to have at least third party insurance) to drive in the UK to protect others involved in an accident you might cause, rather than to protect you and your car.

 For a fee, called a premium, your car is usually insured for a year and must then be renewed.
 Insurance companies offer different levels of cover to help reduce these costs, and offer discounts for careful drivers who have never claimed.